yibinsia/FYP_Flower_Classification/README.md

-This project focuses on developing a lightweight mobile application capable of classifying 102 flower species using a custom-built Convolutional Neural Network (CNN) trained entirely from scratch.
-The objective was to create an efficient, accurate, and deployable model suitable for mobile environments, without relying on large pretrained architectures.
+A lightweight mobile application that classifies 102 flower species using a custom Convolutional Neural Network (CNN) built and trained from scratch.
+The focus of this project was to design an efficient deep learning model that performs well on real-world images while remaining small enough for mobile deployment.

-Key components of the system include:
-• A four-block CNN architecture incorporating convolutional layers, Batch Normalization, ReLU activation, max pooling, and dropout regularization to balance learning and prevent overfitting.
+The model consists of four convolutional blocks with Batch Normalization, ReLU activation, max pooling, and dropout layers for regularization.
+It uses both adaptive average and max pooling to extract global and local image features effectively.
+To improve generalization, Mixup and CutMix data augmentation techniques were applied during training.
-• A dual pooling layer combining Adaptive Average Pooling and Adaptive Max Pooling, allowing the model to capture both broad contextual and fine-grained discriminative features from flower images.
-• Advanced data augmentation strategies, including Mixup and CutMix, applied to improve generalization and prevent the model from memorizing specific patterns from the training data.

-The final model achieved 94.2% testing accuracy and 91.18% validation accuracy, with a compact model size of only 22.2 MB—making it suitable for mobile deployment.
-The model was exported using TorchScript and integrated into an Android Studio–based mobile application that allows users to capture or upload flower images for instant classification.
+The final model reached 94.2% test accuracy and 91.18% validation accuracy with a total size of 22.2 MB.
+It was exported using TorchScript and integrated into an Android Studio application, allowing real-time flower recognition through photo capture or upload.

-This project demonstrates the potential of custom deep learning architectures to achieve high performance in specialized domains while maintaining efficiency for real-world applications.
+This repository includes the model architecture, training pipeline, and Android integration files.